Subscribe for Real-World Readiness

 12. Regulate Your Temperature During Your Hike

 Regulating your temperature is necessary during a winter hike.
-You need to be aware or anticipate the weather coming your way.
+You need to be aware of or anticipate the weather coming your way.

 You have to act upon it before you even experience it.
 For example, it is better to put on additional layers before reaching the summit or a spot where the temperature is much lower.